Westleigh, New South Wales: Pop culture

 The house in the iconic Australian political comedy drama film Don's Party was located in Westleigh.

+On the 23rd June 2026, local resident and guest Sydney Morning Herald columnist Andrew West, wrote an article about Westleigh bemoaning the lack of a pub within the suburb and reflecting on the character of the area, its history, its people and its one claim to fame - Don's Party.
+In an accompanying video on the SMH website he used the phrase "the eucalyptus belt" to describe the suburb given it is surrounded by eucalyptus trees like many areas within the upper north shore of Sydney.

 Notable residents

 Residents include actor Mel Gibson (former resident), David Speers from ABC News, formerly Sky News, and Jason Morrison from 2UE.